MatsuuraKentaro/RLoptimal/README.md

 ## Build dose-response models for MCPMod

-We build the dose-response models to be used in the MCPMod method, which we plan to execute at the end of the study.
+We build the dose-response models to be used in the MCPMod method, which we plan to execute at the end of the clinical trial.

 ``` r
 doses <- c(0, 2, 4, 6, 8)